astrojose/astrojose/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning Bitcoin Blockhain Development
 - 🔭 I’m currently working on [chaptype](https://chaptyp.web.app), a simple touch typing site based on Swahili words and texts.
 - 📫 How to reach me: [jose@astrojose.xyz](mailto:jose@astrojose.xyz)
-- More about me, checkout my personal website [astrojose.xyz](astrojose.xyz)
+- More about me, checkout my personal website [astrojose.xyz](https://astrojose.xyz)

 <!--
 **astrojose/astrojose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.